Governance of AI Fellowship

-- This is not necessarily the project you will work with us on
+- This is not necessarily the project you will research with us

 - Please use the following structure:

-- Question: State the question you’d like to answer
+- Question: What is the question you’d like to answer?

 After an initial round of screening applications, we will invite applicants to a conduct a 2 hour trial task where participants work on research questions related to our work.
 After the trial task, candidates will be invited for interviews.
 The whole selection process will be done remotely.
 Most of these selection stages will be done in a short amount of time, to ensure that candidates get answers as soon as possible.